End of Summer Bushcraft: Preparing for Autumn Like a Nature Pro

 Building up strategic reserves

-The making of natural ropes also finds its place in this preparation.
+The making of natural ropes also has its place in this preparation.
 Nettle fibers, still supple, are transformed into strong threads.
 Spruce roots, easier to extract from the still-warm soil, make excellent natural ties.
 Linden bark, respectfully harvested from dead branches, provides a remarkable material for basketry and rope making.

 Prepare your equipment for the new season

-End the summer in style
+Ending summer in style